njukenanli/Sliding-Bert/readme.md

 ![](img/3.png)

-**LSTM**: As the output sequence of cls vectors of the slides still shows the order of original text pieces, I chose LSTM to integrate the output cls information of slides.
+**LSTM**: As the output sequence of cls vectors from the input slides still shows the order of original text pieces, I chose LSTM to integrate the output cls information pieces of the slides.
 Also, LSTM can enable variable length input, which means there is no longer input length limit.
 The last long time memory was chosen as the output and sent it into a linear layer to get the final label.

-**Bi-LSTM**: For un-summarized data, as the number of slide pieces becomes longer to 10 pieces, the LSTM gradually forgets the prior information, so the performance will deteriorate.
-Bi-LSTM can retain the prior memory.
+**Bi-LSTM**: For un-summarized data, as the number of slide pieces becomes longer to 10 pieces, the LSTM gradually forgets the previous information, so the performance will deteriorate.
+Bi-LSTM can retain the previous memory.

 **No necessity to ensure the same suquence length**: The new version of Pytorch enables the back-propogation of the outputs with different input lengths from LSTM, so there's no need to complement the lengths of the inputs with zeros in a batch, which results in significant computational savings.